ikramshabbir/IKRAM-MD/README.md

 🧩 Commands

-The default command prefix is:
+The default prefix is:

 .

-For example:
+Examples:

 .ping
 .menu